Strong Cities Network

 Duaa Khalid

-Head of Project Operations, Strong Cities Network
+Director of Project Operations, Strong Cities Network

-Duaa Khalid is the Head of the Strong Cities Network (SCN) Project Operations at ISD, leading on all SCN operational management including grant management, financial management, new business development, compliance, procurement, risk management and resource management.
+Duaa Khalid is the Director of the Strong Cities Network (SCN) Project Operations at ISD, leading on all SCN operational management including grant management, financial management, new business development, compliance, procurement, risk management and resource management.
 Duaa has 15 years of experience working with non-profit organisations and international charities managing international programs and donor relationships with DFID, EU and USAID, among others.
 Previously, she worked with Save the Children UK and Marie Stopes International.
 Duaa holds a BSc Hons in Economics from Lahore University of Management Sciences (LUMS) and an MSc in Development Studies from the London School of Economics and Political Sciences (LSE).

 Simeon Dukić